Yonggary (1999 film): Theatrical

 Yonggary was released in South Korea on July 17, 1999.
 The film opened at the Korean Culture Center in Seoul, the first time a film premiered at the center, and sold 120,000 admissions on its opening day and 1 million admissions during its opening weekend.
 The film was released in 85 theaters in South Korea, the highest number for any movie released in South Korea at the time.
 The film was considered the most expensive South Korean film produced at the time of its release.

 The film was later re-released on January 20, 2001 with updated special effects and an altered plot as Yonggary: 2001 Upgrade Edition; however, the re-release was a critical and commercial flop.

 Home media

 The 2001 version was released on DVD by Columbia Tristar on August 21, 2001 as Reptilian.
 Columbia Tristar later released the film on VHS on March 5, 2002.

 Reception

 Chuck Arrington from DVD Talk gave the film a mixed review, criticizing the film's acting and dialogue, calling it "painful", but also wrote that the film was funny enough to merit renting it.
 StompTokyo.com gave the film a negative review, criticizing the film's poor quality special effects, calling it "cartoonish".
 In his book VideoHound's Golden Movie Retriever, Jim Craddock awarded the film one out of four bones, noting that the film should have ended once the military defeats Yonggary.
-An anonymous reviewer in Fangoria declared the film as being so inept that the film had made as purposely intentionally awful with special effects that resembled a disappointing video game.